-The Committee has rights of access to management and to auditors without management present, and rights to seek explanations and additional information from both management and auditors.
+The Committee has rights of access to management and to auditors without management present, and rights to seek explanations and additional information from both management and auditors (subject to confidentiality considerations).
 Whilst the internal audit function reports to senior management, it is acknowledged that the internal audit team also report directly to the Committee.

-The Committee may seek the advice of the Company's auditors, solicitors or other independent advisers (including consultants or specialists) as to any matter pertaining to the powers or duties of the Committee or the responsibilities of the Committee, as the Committee may require.
+The Committee may seek and obtain external professional advice of the Company's auditors, solicitors or other independent advisers (including consultants or specialists) as to any matter pertaining to the powers or duties of the Committee or the responsibilities of the Committee, as the Committee may require (subject to any legal obligation to protect information) at the Company's expense.